 This paper develops the case for deferential review of congressional legislation in the area of intellectual property and, at a deeper level, offers a new paradigm for understanding the Copyright Clause.
 We propose that from the vantage point of constitutional law, intellectual property should be treated as a form of constitutional property.
 Deference to congressional judgments is warranted because congressional legislation affecting intellectual property is analytically similar to congressional legislation affecting other forms of property.
 Courts subject congressional legislation affecting traditional forms of property to deferential review because of concerns about institutional competence and respect for majoritarian decisionmaking.
 These two concerns in conjunction with proper regard for holistic constitutional interpretation should also lead courts to deferential review of congressional legislation affecting intellectual property.

 In developing our position, we draw on constitutional history and, in particular, the lessons of Lochner v.
 New York.
 In defense of their vision of the Constitution, the IP Restrictors and the dissenters in Eldred make claims about the original understanding that, to an astonishing extent, echo those made by proponents of Lochner-era jurisprudence.
 We argue, however, that these claims fail for two reasons.
 First, the IP Restrictors and the dissenters disregard the limited scope of judicial review at the time of the Founding.
 Additionally, the IP Restrictors and dissenters disregard the range of views among the Founders about monopolies.

 Scholarly Commons Citation

 Schwartz, Paul M. and Treanor, William Michael, "Eldred and Lochner: Copyright Term Extension and Intellectual Property as Constitutional Property" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1037.
+1037.